cencorroll/Project2/README.md

-# projectTWO - SpaceX Website
+# project2 - SpaceX Website

 This was a web app built using a space x RESTful API.
 It showed different launches and also an index of crews that could be linked back to the launches.
 It was created using React and a CSS library called React Bootstrap.
 It also included the use of axios and was hosted using netlify.